The Nuances of Automatic Security Lights

 Programmable Interior Lights

-A third option for automatic security lighting is to program indoor lights to make it look like somebody is always home.
-Indoor lamps and other lights or radios, TVs and other noisemakers can be connected to automatic timer switches that plug directly into wall sockets.
+A third option for automatic security lighting is programming indoor lights to make it look like somebody is always home.
+Indoor lamps, overhead lights, or radios, TVs and other noisemakers can be connected to automatic timer switches that plug directly into wall sockets.
 Automatic light timers are also part of larger home automation systems.

 Lighting alone will not prevent all burglaries and other crimes, but automated security lighting can certainly help.
-Also reinforce your doors, locks and doorframes, as described here, and take other sensible security precautions.
+Also reinforce your doors, locks and doorframes, and take other sensible security precautions.